 Memorable Manitobans: Thomas Howard (1845-1903)

-Born at Kingston, Canada West (now Ontario), son of Dr. Henry and Charlotte Alicia Howard, brother of R. M. Howard, he was educated in Montreal, and came to Manitoba with the Red River Expeditionary Force under Colonel Garnet Wolseley in 1869, with the rank of Captain and Paymaster.
+Born at Kingston, Canada West (now Ontario) in 1845, son of Dr. Henry and Charlotte Alicia Howard, brother of Rice Meredith Howard, he was educated in Montreal, and came to Manitoba with the Red River Expeditionary Force under Colonel Garnet Wolseley in 1869, with the rank of Captain and Paymaster.
 He remained in Manitoba, and became actively engaged in the public life of the Settlement.

 Howard later moved to Victoria, British Columbia.
 In July 1903, he was murdered while on a visit to San Francisco, California.
 He is commemorated by Howard Avenue in Winnipeg.

 “Thomas Howard brutally killed,” Winnipeg Tribune, 24 July 1903, page 3.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Page revised: 26 May 2020

 Back to top of page